luizdepra/hugo-coder/README.md

 baseurl = "http://www.example.com" # Hostname (and path) to the root. title = "johndoe" # Site title.
-theme = "coder" # Set the theme. languagecode = "en" # The site’s language code.
+theme = "coder" # Set the theme. languagecode = "en" # The site’s language code used to generate RSS. defaultcontentlanguage = "en" # The default content language.

 paginate = 20 # Default number of pages per page in pagination. canonifyurls = true # Enable to turn relative URLs into absolute.